 The Hot Squad startes off by admitting that one of their members burped the “Paranormal Challenge” introduction, and with that Zak advises to stop the humor.
 The portals are now open.
 Here’s hoping she doesn’t burp her questions to the spirits.
 The Hot Squad begins their investigation using the angry approach.
 One of the members demands the spirits show themselves in the name of God.
 I am confused for a second; I thought I was watching “The Exorcist.”
 The questions start flowing; does she have the authority from God to do such a thing?
 The judges proclaim it was disrespectful to the Native American Culture.

 Team Ghost Bros’ Trevor is concerned with his own warmth and is being teased for wearing a “fuzzy jacket.”
 Do you really need to dress up for a ghost hunt?
 But Joe, Trevor and Greg are trying their best with a slightly more calm effect.
-The Chumash did not speak English and often communicated telepathically, which raises the question of how their equipment works properly with the language barrier.
+The Chumash did not speak English and often communicated using his psychic intuition, which raises the question of how their equipment works properly with the language barrier.
 Just a random thought!
 The Ghost Bros discover that “someone is here, joining arms.”
 The judges do not argue with their methods yet.

 The Host Squad continues to make angry demands.
 Maybe they are waiting for someone to show up with a tomahawk.
 They are hearing voices and continuing to make demands from the rumored spirits.
 Ghost Bros member Joe is being sent solo into the infirmary (good luck with that), this is where the nurses would take care of the Indians, and Joe begins to panic a little.
 His MEL meter is going crazy.
 He begins to try and provoke and says “Help me, help me.
 I’m dying.”
 (He made me think of “The Addams Family Values” character Amanda) He can not think of a disease he was dying from to continue his provoking, so he moves along.